Mohithsnaik/SQL_Music_Store_Analysis/Querry_Results.md

 ---

 ## 9. Find how much amount spent by each customer on artists?
-Write a query to return customer name, artist name and total spent
+Write a query to return customer name, artist name and total spent.

 **📄 Query:**